Merritt Fund Support Committee

 At the urging of David Cohen, the Intellectual Freedom Round Table voted in 2004 to create an ad hoc committee to help promote the existence of LeRoy C. Merritt Humanitarian Fund.
-A 2008 vote by the IFRT membership formalized the Merritt Fund Promotion Committee.
+A 2008 vote by the IFRT membership formalized the Merritt Fund Support Committee.
 We want to be sure that it remains a known, and viable, resource for librarians who are facing discrimination and/or censorship challenges and who may benefit from applying to the Merritt Fund for personal financial assistance under extreme circumstances.

 We are engaging in promotional efforts aimed at increasing the Web presence of the Merritt Fund.
 If you are connected to an organization that deals directly with librarians, please consider linking to the Merritt Fund site.